(Trumpet Fanfare; Cue Cheering Extras)

 No, we used to be Riverglenn, now we’re Streamfield; sorry, sir.
 Yes, we’re still located at 412 Winterset, Minneapolis.
 No, we don’t offer that book anymore.
 Must’ve been an old magazine!

 And that would normally have been that.
 But the guy went on.
-He was talking from somewhere noisy; I heard clacking shoes, clanging, conversation in the background.
+He was talking from somewhere noisy; I heard clacking shoes, clanging, conversation . . .

 A flight to Mumbai from Amsterdam on Wednesday had its own personal terror alert and was turned around, by the pilot, for an emergency landing — afterward, 12 passengers were held overnight by Dutch police.
 Why?
 The NYT has the scoop: